 Closing Thoughts

 I have visited Castle Howard many times.
 As a child, we used to visit frequently.
 As an adult, I spent time here with my mother as she battled cancer.
-When you arrive at Castle Howard, you immediately feel like you have transcended into a world lone gone.
+When you arrive at Castle Howard, you feel like you have transcended into a world long gone.
 A world that is excessive, overt, and opulent.
 Yet, it is oozing romance.
 You can feel it in the air as you walk around.

 When you are inside the house and look at the formal gardens and the Atlas Fountain, you can’t help but wish you grew up here or could move in!
 Finally, as you walk the gardens, you will be left with a new appreciation for the formal gardens famous for the 1870s.